gggeek/pinba_php/README.md

 - in the data reported to the Pinba server, `memory_footprint` has always a fixed value of 0 or is not reported at all.
   Again, using a `PinbaClient` instance can fix that - but there is no php function available that I know of which can report the equivalent usage of the `mallinfo` C call done by the php extension
+- ini setting `pinba.resolve_interval` is not supported and most likely never will

 ## Notes